Rekord/rekord/CONTRIBUTING.md

-# Contributing to Neurosync
+# Contributing to Rekord

-We would love for you to contribute to Neurosync and help make it even better than it is today!
+We would love for you to contribute to Rekord and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Question or Problem?](#question)